Michigan Man Accused Of Murdering Wife By Spiking Her Cereal With Heroin

 “She told a friend that if something happens to me, look at Jason,” claimed Leyton.

-Harris’s defense attorney, Nicholas Robinson, however, spoke to The Washington Post and denied that his client was guilty, stating that Harris was devastated by his wife’s death.
+Harris’ defense attorney, Nicholas Robinson, however, spoke to The Washington Post and denied that his client was guilty, stating that Harris was devastated by his wife’s death.